thisisclement/Project4---Virus-Prediction/README.md

 1) Effectiveness of spraying is estimated at about 50%<br>
 2) Costs of spraying based on insecticide product Zenivex®E4<br>
 3) Determine projected cost of insecticide to be used<br>

-__Problem Statement:__
-<br>Given a post from either of two subreddits, I would like to understand, using machine learning, whether it is possible to identify which subreddit it belongs to.

-__Choice of Subreddit:__
-<br>The two subreddits I would like to explore in this project are __r/nosleep__ and __r/randomactsofkindness (abbrev: r/raok)__:

-- Nosleep is a subreddit for realistic horror stories.
-- Randomactsofkindness is a subreddit for non-fictional stories on inspiration and kindness occurences.

-<br> The narrative, story-based nature of both subreddits present an interesting classification challenge, despite little overlaps in the topic.

-## 2. Executive Summary

-Posts from both subreddits are scraped using API, analyzed, cleaned, processed and ran through several classification models (e.g. Logistic Regression, KNearestNeighbor, Decision Tree Classifier).

-The model that performed the best came from a __Logistic Regression with Count Vectorizer__, at a classification prediction accuracy rate of __99%__.

-The high accuracy rates are unsurprising for two reasons:
-- Both posts engage in topics that have very little overlap, leading to distinct classification identifiers from both posts;
-- r/nosleep is fictional, while r/raok is non-fiction, further distincting the language that is used in both subreddits.

-While the model performed best for this two subreddits, it can be further stress-tested in situations where:
-- A 3rd subreddit is introduced;
-- Two subreddits with more topical overlap are used